 Curricular Practical Training (CPT) is a temporary employment option available to F-1 students who are pursuing a degree program at San Jose City College and want to gain practical training in their field of study.
-CPT is not meant to be a work opportunity and should not interfere with your primary purpose.
+CPT is not meant to be a work opportunity and should not interfere with your primary academic purpose.
 The opportunity must be an integral part of your degree program of study (directly related) to be considered for CPT.

 CPT may be authorized for a paid or unpaid position.
 Employment may include internships, practicums, or cooperative education opportunities.
 The positions are generally off campus.